5 recommended spots around Kameido Station on the JR Sobu Line!

 The shopping street leading to Katori Shrine

 The Katori Katori Shotengai shopping street is located on the approach to Kameido Katori Shrine.
 After passing through a large torii gate, you will find a row of grocery stores, beauty salons, and Japanese confectionery shops.
-It is a shopping arcade that conveys a very welcoming feeling, with a wide selection of products for both locals and visitors to the shopping arcade from afar to enjoy, such as food and souvenirs for sightseeing.
+It is a shopping arcade that conveys a very welcoming feeling, with a wide selection of products for both locals and visitors to the shopping arcade from afar to enjoy eating and shopping, as well as souvenirs for sightseeing.

-The shopping street was renovated in 2011, and benches were built on the theme of signboard architecture, and one can imagine what it would have looked like if it had remained before World War II.
+The shopping arcade was renovated in 2011, and benches were built on the theme of signboard architecture, and one can imagine what it would have looked like if it had remained before the war.

 A store you should see and visit 【Yamacho】!